MicrosoftDocs/kaizala-docs/kaizala/platform/v1/docs/feedback.md

 - **Sample application bugs:** If you find a bug in one of our samples, open an issue on GitHub.
 Be sure to describe the steps to reproduce the bug.

-- **Feature requests:** If our platform doesn't empower you to what you need, please make your features suggestions on the [Kaizala portal on UserVoice](https://aka.ms/kaizalafeedback).
+- **Feature requests:** If our platform doesn't empower you to what you need, please make your features suggestions on the [Kaizala on UserVoice](https://kaizala.uservoice.com/).